akbarmhmmmd/automation-web-testing-js/README.md

 # Web-Testing
-Web Automation Testing by Muhammad Akbar
+Web Automation Testing with JavaScript

 # Pre-requisites
 - This repository utilized Cucumber as a Framework and WebdriverIO as browser driver